Willis family

 The Willis family are a fictional family from the Australian soap opera Neighbours.
 They were introduced by Don Battye in 1989, but left screens in 1996, before being reintroduced in 2013.
 The first family member to be seen on-screen was Brad Willis, who appeared in a guest capacity from October 1989, and then his sister Cody from November.
 The family became a more permanent fixture with the arrival of patriarch Doug Willis and his wife Pam, who moved onto Ramsay Street the following year.
 Cody was the last family member to regularly appear in the show until her on-screen death in 1996, which brought Pam back briefly to bury her daughter.

 In 2013 Richard Jasek reintroduced a grown-up Brad with a new family; wife Terese, and twin teenagers Josh and Imogen.
 Doug and Pam returned in guest capacities, while Brad's long lost child Paige Smith joined the family a year later, and Brad and Terese's youngest daughter Piper arriving in 2015.
 The family was completed by Brad's eldest son Ned Willis in 2016, who arrived the same week that both Josh and Doug were killed off in "Hotel Death Trap Week", in which Lassiter's Hotel exploded.

+Development

+In February 2013, it was announced that Brad Willis would be returning to the soap, with the role recast to Kip Gamblin.
+Brad was joined by his wife, new character Terese (Rebekah Elmaloglou) and their children, Josh (Harley Bonner) and Imogen Willis (Ariel Kaplan).

+In April 2019, it was announced that Zima Anderson had joined the cast of the soap as new character Roxy Willis, the daughter of former character Adam Willis (Ian Williams) and Gemma Ramsay (Beth Buchanan).
+Anderson later left the role and her exit aired on 12 April 2022.
+In January 2025, it was announced that Anderson had reprised the role.